Spanish football rivalries – Derbies in La Liga

 This one doesn’t really need any introduction.
 It would be silly to even try to summarise the complexities and politics of El Clasico into a short paragraph but it’s safe to say that this remains the biggest game in world football, featuring the two biggest clubs on the planet.

-Tickets for this fixture don’t come cheap, but if there’s one game you want to experience in your lifetime, it’s surely the eternal rivalry between Madrid and Barça, and fans travel from far and wide to sample the atmosphere.
-Tickets for El Clasico can sometimes still be found in the week of the game via the home team’s website, but club members do often snap all of them up before they go on general sale.
-Those eager to secure their seats much further advance do have options thanks to services such as sportsbreaks.com, an official LaLiga ticket and hotel breaks provider.
+Tickets for this fixture don’t come cheap, but if there’s one game you want to experience in your lifetime, it’s surely the eternal rivalry between Madrid and Barça.
+Fans travel from far and wide to sample the atmosphere.
+Tickets for El Clasico can sometimes still be found in the week of the game via the home team’s website, but members do often snap all of them up before they go on general sale.
+The clubs will meet in October and May during the 2026/27 campaign.

 The Basque derby